 14) An incorrectly positioned TV.

 Because of glare, televisions should never be placed opposite a window.
 It should also not be placed on the same wall which has a window.
 The ideal position is on a blank wall with a window on either side.
 Because today’s televisions are incredibly detailed, you can generally place your sofa away from the screen 2-3 times its diagonal measurement.
-For example, if you have a 55-inch 1080p TV, you can sit as close as 110 inches away or 9 feet.
+For example, if you have a 55-inch 1080p TV, you can sit as close to 110 inches away or 9 feet.
 With 4K TVs, you can even sit as close as 1-2 times its diagonal measurement because of their increased resolution.

 15) Lack of rugs or wrong size of rugs leads to living room design mistakes.

 If you have hardwood or laminate floors, adding a rug in your living room can add warmth and coziness.
 Choosing a rug that is either too small or too large can bring imbalance in a room so make sure to choose the correct size for your living room.
 Generally, you want it large enough to accommodate the length of your sofa, coffee tables, and chairs.

 Bonus living room design tip: Don’t choose furniture that looks like this. 🙂